dward2/BME547/Resources/virtual_machines.md

 using your NetID.
 * Click on "Reserve a VM".
 * Select the type of VM you would like.
-We will be demonstrating the use of a Linux (Ubuntu) VM in class.
+We will be demonstrating the use of a Linux (Ubuntu 18) VM in class.
 It is possible to use Windows 10 to host your server, if you prefer, but does require some additional set-up.
 * Depending on virtual machine availability, your VM may be available immediately, or may take some time to set up.
 You will receive an e-mail when